cockroachdb/docs/v23.1/create-schedule-for-backup.md

 `WITH SCHEDULE OPTIONS schedule_option` | Control the schedule behavior with a comma-separated list of [these options](#schedule-options).

 {{site.data.alerts.callout_info}}
 For schedules that include both [full and incremental backups](take-full-and-incremental-backups.html), CockroachDB will create two schedules (one for each type).
-The [incremental backup schedule](#incremental-backup-schedules) follows the full backup.
+See [Incremental backup schedules](#incremental-backup-schedules) for more information.
 {{site.data.alerts.end}}

 ### Backup options